I want to answer the question: Why are unique identifiers useful when you work with a Zettelkasten?

 To create links, you’ll need to define targets first.
 This is how I do it: every Zettel note gets its own unique ID.
 It is time-based, and a timestamp like “2014-02-26 9:39am” is concatenated and turns into “201402260939”, for example.

-Whenever I reference a note, I use the target’s ID and prefix my reference-glyph of choice, the paragraph sign (
+Whenever I reference a note, I use the target’s ID and prefix my reference-glyph of choice, the section sign (

 §).
 This way, I end up with